River Laune: Killorglin County Bridge

-Killorglin’s County Bridge was built in 1885.
+Killorglin’s County Bridge was built in 1885 (same year as the Laune Viaduct / "Metal Bridge").
 It replaced an older wooden bridge that apparently got covered during high Spring tides.
 The current bridge is built from local limestone, moved by horse and cart from Steelroe Quarries approximately 1 km away on the Tralee Road.
 Stonecutters shaped each stone by hand to make up the piers, the eight stone arches and the side walls of the bridge.
 Each arch is 15.24 m long making a total length of 123 m.

+The bridge is now a protected structure and is listed on the national inventory of architectural heritage (NIAH) where it is given a rating of 'Regional Importance' under four categories 'Architectural, Artistic, Historical and Technical'.

 Art on the Laune

 In 2001 the Killorglin Millennium Committee built "Faiche Ri Na Phoic" (The lawn of King of Puck) and erected the Puck Statue at the eastern end of the bridge.
 The goat symbolises the tradition of Puck Fair held in the town on 10, 11, and 12 August every year since the early 17th century.

 The Puck Poets Corner was added in 2010.
 This displays verses about Killorglin from various contributors dating back as far as the year 1876.
 Featuring poets such as Edso Crowley, Sigerson Clifford, Johnny Patterson and Peter Joy.